Scorepochs-tools/scorepochs_py/README.md

- # scorEpochs - Python version
+ # Scorepochs - Python version
 This is the Python version of the tool

 Developed on Python 3.6